Master of Public Administration (MPA) Public Management area of focus

-The Master of Public Administration (MPA) is designed to enhance the careers of law enforcement, public sector and non-profit professionals in order to achieve management-, director- or executive-level positions within their chosen fields.
-The degree offers courses that focus on the skills required for effective public management, from managing people, money, resources and programs to safeguarding the public interest and addressing environmental and social concerns.
+The Master of Public Administration (MPA) Public Management is designed to enhance the careers of law enforcement and public sector professionals in order to affordably achieve management-, director- or executive-level positions.

-Arkansas State University's MPA program was specifically tailored for those who want to make a difference in their communities to develop the skills needed to address the complex and shifting dynamics of local and state government.
-All courses are taught by committed and professional faculty members and combine real world experience and academic expertise.
+All Arkansas State online courses are taught by committed and professional faculty members and combine real world experience and academic expertise.

-Within the MPA, students will focus on areas of learning including:
+Within the MPA core courses, you will focus on areas of learning, including:

 - Building communities and social infrastructures through the use of clear communication and ethical and effective management techniques

 - Integrating theory and practice through authentic, performance-based field activities